Leavenworth Washington town square with snow all over

 Where to stay in Leavenworth

 When it comes to choosing a place to stay, it’s a good idea to find a hotel or Airbnb within walking distance of the main downtown area.
 This will make it easier to get around and avoid the hassle of finding and paying for parking.
-We stayed a little over a half mile away on our trip, which seemed walkable at first, but ended up being too far in the cold weather.
-Next time, we’ll make sure to book a hotel closer to the main strip so we can easily go back and forth between the hotel and town.
+We stayed a little over a half mile away on our first trip, which seemed walkable, but ended up being too far in the cold weather.
+The next time, we made sure to book a hotel closer to the main strip so we could easily walk between the hotel and town.
+It was so much better!

 Fun things to do in Leavenworth, Wa

 When it comes to things to do in Leavenworth, Washington during the holidays, you won’t be short on options.
 From winter sports and animal encounters to shopping and cultural experiences, there’s something for everyone in this charming Bavarian-style town.
-In this section of the guide, I’ll give you some ideas for things to do during your visit so grab your gloves and hats, and get ready to explore all that Leavenworth has to offer during the holiday season.
+In this section of the guide, I’ll give you some ideas for things to do during your visit so let’s explore all that Leavenworth has to offer during the holiday season.

 Snow Tubing in Leavenworth